zanettiprado/guess-battleship-game/README.md

 ![Playing](./Assets/Images/playing.PNG)

-The game continues until one player sinks all of the opponent's battleships.
-During the game player has to find out where is the computer's boats into 30's space board proivde.
-Players will see 6 collums and 5 rows to guess.
-A number that its not between the range from collum 1-6 and row 1-5 it will return an invalid guess.
+* The game continues until one player manages to sink all of the opponent's battleships.
+Throughout the game, the player must determine the whereabouts of the computer's boats within the provided 30-space board.
+The board consists of 6 columns and 5 rows for the player to make guesses.
+Any guess outside the valid range of columns 1-6 and rows 1-5 will be considered an invalid guess and get a message informing that.

 ![invalid](./Assets/Images/invalid-guess.PNG)

-The game will not allow the player to try the same guess.
+* The game will not allow the player to try the same guess.
 So if it happen a message will alert they that it was tried already to choose another guess.

 ![Same Guess](./Assets/Images/same-guess.PNG)

-Players can abort the game by entering '9' as a guess.
+* Players can abort the game by entering '9' as a guess.

 ![Aborting](./Assets/Images/aborting-game.PNG)

-The game provide also the score board with score of each player in real time after each guess.
+* The game also provides a real-time score board, displaying the score of each player after every guess.

 ![Score Board](./Assets/Images/score-board.PNG)

-Win the game who first guess all 4 boats.
-The game will display a message congratulating and asking if player wants to play again.
-If he types "yes" the it will execute start game and the loop.
-If he types anything other than "yes" the code will execute end game function.
+* The player who successfully guesses the positions of all four boats first wins the game.
+The game will display a congratulatory message and ask if the player wants to play again.
+Typing "yes" will initiate a new game and start the loop.
+Any other response will execute the end game function.

 ![end game](./Assets/Images/end-game.PNG)